-But I always had one “master” to do list that lived on my PC thing.
+But I always had one “master” brain dimp list that lived on my PC thing.
 IDK what it’s called…like the box the computer is in.

-Anytime something popped into my mind I could immediately find my to do list and write it down.
+Anytime something popped into my mind I could immediately find my brain dump list and write it down.
 If necessary, I would write lists on sticky notes and then transfer them later on to the master list.

 I like to talk.
 But you know what I like more than talking?
 Not being at school!

-My first year I struggled with leaving on time.
+During my first year, I struggled with leaving on time.
 And it was because after car duty I found a teacher friend to chat with.
-And forty five minutes later I was still there.
+And forty-five minutes later I was still there.

-(That’s part of why I started a podcast.
+(That’s part of why I started the Simply Teach podcast.
 I love talking teacher stuff with people!)

 Building relationships in your school is SO important.
 But don’t forget to close your door every once in a while, turn the light off, and get to work.